Turning just a few pages into the Bible, we read about the first cities known to man after the global flood of Noah’s day.

 The first city mentioned in the Bible as being among the cities of Nimrod is Babel.
 And in fact the city’s name as well as the Tower of Babel account is recorded outside of the Bible.

-Sumer’s oldest and most important capital city was Uruk (biblical Erech).
+Sumer’s oldest and most important capital city was Uruk (Biblical Erech).
 Present day Iraq possibly derived it's name from this ancient city.
 Uruk is recorded on the Sumerian king list which also mentions the Elamites.
 This verifies the existence of the Elamites who descended from Elam, the son of Shem, the son of Noah as listed in Genesis 10:22.

 The capital of Sumer was later moved from Erech to UR.
-This same city Abraham later left to go to the land of Canaan.
+The same city Abraham later left to go to the land of Canaan.
 The Bible calls this city Ur of the Chaldeans in Genesis 11:31.
 An Inscription from Argistis near Van verifies this title which states, “This is the spoil of the cities I obtained for the people of the Khaldis (Chaldeans) in one year.”

 One fascinating archeological find at Ur is that of a temple tower which the Akkadians called a ziggurat.
 This tower found at UR was later rebuilt by king Nabonidus of Babylon who reigned between 555-539 B.C.